Jubairinfo/ai_for_did_udemy/README.md

 # ai_for_dld_udemy
 Ai-Augmented HDL Projects and Notebooks

-# AI fur Digital Logic Design (Colab Projects)
+# AI for Digital Logic Design (Colab Projects)

-This repository contains all AT generated notehooks and HDI files for the course
+This repository contains all AI generated notehooks and HDL files for the course
 ** "AI-Augmented Digital Logic Design: From Elementary to Mastery" **.